Is LinkedIn Safe? Privacy & Security Guide for 2026

 • Authority-based approach that makes prospects come to you

-• $39/month with transparent, safe practices
+• from USD $10/month with transparent, safe practices

 When you build inbound authority, you eliminate every safety risk associated with LinkedIn outreach.
 No connection limits to worry about, no spam reports, no account restrictions.